SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.1.3 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

-This target is interpreted to cover research about how strengthen resilience, national strategies to deal and how to minimize impact of climate-related hazards and natural disasters;
+This target is interpreted to cover research about how strengthen resilience to climate-related hazards and natural disasters; national strategies to deal with climate-related hazards and natural disasters and how to minimize impact of climate-related hazards and natural disasters;
-For climate-related hazards and natural disasters both generel terms and specific hazards/desasters are mentioned.
+For climate-related hazards and natural disasters both generel terms (phrase 1) and specific hazards/desasters (phrase 2) are used.
 This query consists of 2 phrases.

+##### Phrase 1:
+General terms for hazard/desaster

 ``` Ceylon =
 TS=